jkblume/family-dashboard/README.md

 ## Usage

 1. Run `docker-compose up -d` to start all services
-1. Navigate to http://localhost:81 into your browser (for frontend view)
+1. Change directory to imageprocessing.
+Start the face processing script: `python face_detect_cam.py`.
-1. Navigate to http://localhost:8000/admin into your browser (for django server admin interface, user in dev mode: root with pw root1234)
+1. Navigate to http://localhost:1024 into your browser to see incoming detected face events.

 ## 💻 Planned Features?